 John feels that God closed that door and opened a new one for him here in Western Pa. when he accepted the position as senior pastor at Cornerstone Church of Clarion on Feb.
 3, 2013.

 John is excited to preach the good news of Jesus Christ and lead the Cornerstone congregation through its exciting transition period.
 He desires to use his God-given gifts and talents to meet the needs of our congregation.

 In his spare time, John likes fishing, going to the gym, reading, continuing education, ministering to people, traveling and spending time with his family.
 His wife, Amanda Green is originally from Seneca, Pa., where she graduated from Cranberry High School in 1999.
 She received a B.S.
 Public Health degree from Slippery Rock University where the couple met and later got married in 2004.
 Her interests include running, reading, fishing, volunteering, international travel and spending time with her family.

-The Greens have two daughters, Sadie and Sidney, and enjoy ministering together to Cornerstone Church and to the people of Clarion County and its neighboring areas.
+The Greens have two daughters, Sadie and Sydney and a son, Skylar and enjoy ministering together to Cornerstone Church and to the people of Clarion County and its neighboring areas.

 a.
 The Holy Bible is the inspired Word of God, without any error, the all-sufficient authority in matters of faith, doctrine, and Christian living.